knurling-rs/defmt/book/src/migration-02-03.md

     }

     unsafe fn flush() {
         // Omitted.
-We will come to this in a second
+We will come to this in a second.
     }

     unsafe fn release() {